 General breakthrough moment in ESN?

-What are you the most proud of in your ESN career?
+What are you most proud of in your ESN career?

-How would you rate development of our association during the time you are its member?
+How would you rate the development of our association over the time you are its member?

 Do you find ESN experience useful in your work life or private life?